veyon/docs/admin/ldap.rst

 	``member`` is used to this end, whereas Active Directory frequently uses ``memberUid``.

 :index:`Computer Name` attribute
-	This attribute takes the DNS-name of the computer.
+	This attribute takes the DNS name of the computer.
 It is used to determine the LDAP computer object belonging to a specific computer name (host name).
 In an OpenLDAP environment often the attribute name ``name`` is used to this end, whereas Active Directory frequently uses ``dNSHostName``.